Craft485/3D/README.md

 What I have currently is good for the purposes of what I wanted from it.
 In the future I may add more animations and/or play with blending them together to get cleaner animations.
-Blending would involve playing 2 animations at once via my current understanding, but that may overcomplicate the current structure of the FSM

 ## Concept 3 Notes: Level loading